Ramoogur/ai-tutoring/YOUWARE.md

-# MathWhiz Web Application
+# Learn&Count Web Application

 ## Project Overview
-MathWhiz is a web application designed to help students practice math with interactive quizzes.
+Learn&Count is a web application designed to help students practice math with interactive quizzes.
 The application has support for both student and parent accounts, with a dashboard for tracking progress.

 ## Project Structure
 - `index.html` - Main entry point